mohammed7s/zk-email-o1js/docs/how_to_use_zkemail_o1js.md

 1. Generate the Regex circuit
 2. Write the smart contract logic
-3. Generate circuit inputs from raw eml file (frontend)
+3. incorporate circuit inputs from raw eml file (frontend)

-We will go into each step in detail and attempt to walkthrough a twitter handle verification example.
+We will go into each step in detail and attempt to walkthrough a simple twitter handle verification example.

 ### Installation